You'll hear back from scholarship agencies in spring and early summer.

 So you've bundled up all the pieces of your application and sent them off before the deadline.
 (Good job on that, by the way.)
 When can you expect to hear back?
 Probably not as soon as you'd like.
 It takes 3 to 5 months to get the results.

 Did you give the scholarship agency your school email address, but you only check your personal email account?
 Make sure the email address and phone number you gave the agency is current and you are checking it regularly.
 You don't want to miss a message saying you won a scholarship.

 This might sound obvious, but you have to tell the scholarship agency you want the money.
 Every scholarship will ask for either an agreement, or an acceptance of the money.
 You are agreeing to the terms of the scholarship (e.g., maintaining your GPA, continuing to volunteer, whatever they ask you to do).

 Write thank you letters

-You might be requested to write a thank you letter to the donor, but if they don’t ask you, do it anyway.
+You might be requested to write a thank you letter to the donor.
+Even if they don’t ask, do it anyway.
 Be sincere in your letter, make sure the donor knows how you feel about being chosen for this money.

 Use your scholarship